yakud/ton-blockchain-mcp/README.md

 ## Support

-For support, please open an issue on GitHub or contact the author on Telegram: @devonmojito
+For support, please open an issue on GitHub

+**⚠️ WARNING: This project is in Beta.
+Do not trust any numbers provided by the LLM model.
+Nothing in this project constitutes financial advice.
+Use at your own risk.**